dansmyers/IntroToCS-Fall-2019/Labs/C-Snake.md

     }

     public double right() {
-        return this.x + this.RADIUS;
+        return this.x + this.RADIUS - .001;
     }

     public double left() {
-        return this.x - this.RADIUS;
+        return this.x - this.RADIUS + .001;
     }

     public double top() {
-        return this.y + this.RADIUS;
+        return this.y + this.RADIUS - .001;
     }

     public double bottom() {
-        return this.y - this.RADIUS;
+        return this.y - this.RADIUS + .001;
     }

     //*** Check for collisions with another square ***//